daniel8lopes/omnia3/docs/pages/omnia3/Application/omnia3_application_introduction.md

 Every application modeled will have its own usage flow and criteria.
 However, the general logic will be:

 - **Agents, Resources and Generic Entities** must be created first, as they can depend on each other, but cannot depend on Commitments, Events or Resources.
 - Every Entity instance of a specific type must have a unique *Code*.
-On most Entities, the *Code* is inserted manually by the user, and it can be suggested with behaviours.
-However, **Documents** *Code* is automatically composed by concatenating its *Serie* and *Number* .
+On most Entities, the *Code* is inserted manually by the user, and it can be suggested with behaviours. **Documents** *Code* is an exception, since it is automatically composed by concatenating its *Serie* and *Number* .
 - Every Document has a **Serie** associated.
 This means that you must configure that document's serie before being able to create documents.
 - **Commitments** and **Events** cannot be created separately, and only exist in the context of documents.
 - After having all this information, you can create **Documents**.
 Commitments and/or Events are displayed as "lines" in the form, if using the application via the OMNIA UI.